2016 Winner – Jennifer Santner

 As Patron of the Gold Service Scholarship I am pleased to note the success of the Trust’s work and to see that, in a relatively short space of time, it has raised the profile of hospitality and service skills in the United Kingdom.
 By recognising the country’s best talent, the Gold Service Scholarship encourages people to improve their skills and then to pass on their knowledge to others.
 The Scholarship also aims to motivate aspiring professionals so that service and hospitality will increasingly become one of the top career choices for young people.

-Jennifer Santner went on to receive a year of expert mentoring from industry greats such as Diego Masciaga at The Waterside Inn and Silvano Giraldin, Director of Le Gavroche.
+At the time of winning Jennifer was the Restaurant Manager at Fenchurch Restaurant Sky Garden, but has since gone on to take up the role of Restaurant Manager Lecture Room and Library at Sketch. following her well deserved achievement Jennifer received a year of expert mentoring from industry greats such as Diego Masciaga at The Waterside Inn and Silvano Giraldin, Director of Le Gavroche.
 She also work with the Royal Household at a state occasion, spent a weeks working at the Mandarin Oriental Kuala Lumpa, and visited the vineyards of Champagne to enhance her skills in all aspects of front of house service and customer experience.

 Jennifer Santner, winner of The Gold Service Scholarship 2016, said: “I am thrilled to have been chosen as the Scholar for 2016.
 I have enjoyed every moment of this competition and cannot wait to start planning my Scholarship programme.
 I am sure that the next year will be a fantastic learning experience.
 I am looking forward to working alongside senior industry professionals in so many renowned venues and establishments and making the most of this opportunity.”